openwdl/wdl/versions/draft-3/SPEC.md

 task t {
   Int i
   File f
+  Directory d
   [...]
 }
 ```

 #### Input Localization
-`File` inputs must be treated specially since they require localization to within the execution directory:
+`File` and `Directory` inputs must be treated specially since they require localization to within the execution directory:
-- Files are localized into the execution directory prior to the task execution commencing.
+- Files and directories are localized into the execution directory prior to the task execution commencing.
 - When localizing a `File`, the engine may choose to place the file wherever it likes so long as it accords to these rules:
   - The original file name must be preserved even if the path to it has changed.
   - Two input files with the same name must be located separately, to avoid name collision.
   - Two input files which originated in the same storage directory must also be localized into the same directory for task execution (see the special case handling for Versioning Filesystems below).
+- When localizing a `Directory`, the engine follows the same set of rules as for Files:
+  - The original directory name must be preserved even if the path to it has changed.
+  - Two input directories with the same name must be located separately, to avoid name collision.
+  - Two input directories which originated in the same parent storage directory must be localized into the same parent directory for task execution.
+  - The internal structure of files and sub-directories in the directory is preserved within the new directory location.
 - When a WDL author uses a `File` input in their [Command Section](#command-section), the fully qualified, localized path to the file is substituted into the command string.
+- When a WDL author uses a `Directory` input in their [Command Section](#command-section), the fully qualified localized path to the directory (with no trailing '/') is substituted into the command string.

 ##### Special Case: Versioning Filesystems
 If two or more files in a versioning filesystem might have the same name and come from the same directory, the following special procedure can be used to avoid collision: